sergey-shandar/public/articles/my_javascript_set_of_best_practices.md

 ## Avoid third-party dependencies without a good reason

-Development dependencies such as TypeScript or ESLint are ok if they don't require additional build steps.
+Development dependencies such as TypeScript or [ESLint](https://en.wikipedia.org/wiki/ESLint) are okay if they don't require additional build steps.
 Try to avoid libraries and frameworks that use direct I/O or platform specific.
 They will make your code very hard to test.

 ## Endnotes